Sparkhand/Sparkhand/README.md

 - 🎓 Bachelor of Science in Computer Science at University of Parma
 - 🧑‍🎓 [Ongoing] Master's degree in Computer Science and Engineering at University of Verona
 - 📖 Courses I'm currently taking:
-  - Foundations of programming and specification languages;
+  - Foundations of Programming and Specification Languages;
   - Software Analysis;
-  - Software security;
+  - Software Security;
-  - Cybersecurity and data protection.
+  - Cybersecurity and Data Protection.
 - 🌱 I’m volunteering for [TEDxMantova](https://www.tedxmantova.com) as Webmaster
 - 📬 Reach me at **davidetarpini[at]gmail[dot]com**